BaxterKrug/TimeTwister/README.md

 1. Use the **Add Event** button to create up to three events.
 Each event card contains:
    - **Event Name** field: updates immediately on blur.
-   - **Timer controls**: enter minutes and start, or use presets.
+    - **Timer controls**: enter minutes and start, or tap one of the built-in presets (Pokemon, Yu-Gi-Oh, Weiss, Godzilla, Gundam, UA, FAB, Riftbound, FF) with the configured tournament durations.
    - **Announcements**: type a quick message and click *Set*.
    - **Display Image**: upload a PNG/JPEG/GIF; click *Remove Image* to clear it.
-   - **Feature toggles**: disable timer or announcements without deleting data.
+    - **Feature toggles**: disable timer, announcements, or auto buzzer without deleting data.
+    - **Buzzer tools**: use *Play Buzzer* for a manual alert, or leave **Auto Buzzer** enabled to fire automatically when the timer hits zero.
 2. The display view polls once per second to keep the timer and message current with minimal flicker.
+    - The first click or key press on the display page unlocks audio autoplay so the buzzer can play.
 3. Removing an event automatically clears any uploaded image associated with it.

 ## Updating Dependencies